zoe-pith/pith-site/_drafts/hot-peppers.md

 ![](https://imagesvc.meredithcorp.io/v3/mm/image?url=https%3A%2F%2Fstatic.onecms.io%2Fwp-content%2Fuploads%2Fsites%2F9%2F2020%2F02%2Fways-to-use-a-veggie-peeler-FT-BLOG0220-3.jpg)

-A cooking tool that does only one thing is best re-gifted to a hoarder with a big house.
-Goodbye, stray melon ballers, garlic pressers, and hard-boiled egg slicers: all these gizmos promise to make cooking effortless, but are actually pretty time-consuming to use, clean, and store.
+Goodbye, stray melon ballers, garlic pressers, and hard-boiled egg slicers: a cooking tool that does only one thing is best re-gifted to a hoarder with a big house.
 Instead, allow me to sing the praises of a small, inexpensive, easy-to-clean, and deceptively versatile tool, one that you probably already have: the modest vegetable peeler.

 It’s nice to have a tool that easily removes tough, flavorless skins from root vegetables.
 But in my kitchen, it’s used for so much more.
 A vegetable peeler contains a unique blade that improves any home cook’s daily workflow, unlocking new textures and formats from ingredients in ways that would otherwise only be possible with excellent knife skills, cumbersome machines, or a fancy mandolins.